Driftt/drift-sdk-android/README.md

 ## Registering

-To get started with the Drift SDK you need an embed ID from your Drift settings page.
+To get started with the Drift SDK you need the embed ID from your Drift settings page.
 This can be accessed [here](https://app.drift.com/settings/livechat) by looking after the drift.load method in the Javascript SDK.

 In your Application `onCreate` method call:
 ```Java